Shoo (singer): 1997–2002: S.E.S.

-2003–2015: Solo Career
+2003–2015: solo career

 Shoo remained signed under SM Entertainment until 2006.
 In the time during which she was signed, Shoo participated on SM Town albums in 2003 and 2004.
 In 2006, Shoo departed from SM Entertainment and signed onto JIIN Entertainment.
 In 2005, she began her stage musical career in the Korean adaptation of Bat Boy: The Musical, which sold over 110,000 tickets in Korea and Japan.
 In December 2006, she stated that she would pursue acting and would be putting her singing career on hiatus.

 In January 2010, Shoo returned to the music scene with the release of her first mini-album, Devote One's Love with the lead track "Only You".

 In March 2014, Shoo signed with RUN Entertainment and returned to her career as an actress.

 In December 2014, Shoo along with her bandmate Bada made a special comeback on Infinite Challenge, in the episode "Saturday for Singers", and performed two songs ("I'm Your Girl" and "I Love You") with Girls' Generation member Seohyun, who was filling in for Eugene due to her pregnancy, but they stated that she wished they could have performed together.
 In January 2015, she appeared on the show Roommate with her twin daughters, Im Ra-yool, Im Ra-hee and her husband, Hyo-sung.

-2016–present: S.E.S. reunited
+2016–2017: S.E.S. reunited

 On 28 May, Shoo with S.E.S. members Bada and Eugene attended a charity event, Green Heart Bazaar.
 In October 2016, Shoo along with Bada and Eugene re-formed S.E.S. to celebrate their 20th anniversary since the debut of the group.
 They started their project of the 20th anniversary debut with released digital single "Love[Story]", a remake of their 1999 single "Love", through SM Entertainment's digital project SM Station on 28 November and its music video released on 29 December.

 In early December 2016, they aired their ten episode reality show Remember, I'm Your S.E.S., which broadcast through mobile app Oksusu.
 To accompany their 20th anniversary debut, they held a concert, Remember, the Day, on 30 and 31 December at Sejong University's Daeyang Hall in Seoul.

 On 2 January, the special album of their 20th anniversary debut Remember was released.
 The album consists of double lead singles.
 "Remember" was digitally released on 1 January and "Paradise" was released along with the album on 2 January.
 They held a fanmeet as their last project of 20th anniversary debut called I Will Be There, Waiting For You on 1 March 2017.

+2020–present: Solo career

+On October 7, 2020, Shoo released her first Japanese digital single titled "I Found Live".
+This marked a significant milestone in her career, as she ventured into the Japanese music market.